cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/delete-users.md

 # Delete a `user`

-In this reference, you'll learn how to delete a user from your API using Postman and curl.
-Deleting a user typically requires the use of the DELETE HTTP method.
+Learn how to delete a `user` in your API using Postman and cURL!

 ### Deleting a User in Postman